Asifig1133/DataGPT/README.md

 2. Environment Setup

 The default database uses SQLite, so no additional database installation is required in the default mode.
-However, if you want to use other databases, we recommend creating a Python virtual environment using conda.
+However, if you want to use other databases,

+  # recommend creating a Python virtual environment using conda.

   i.
 Install Miniconda (if not already installed):
   Refer to the official Miniconda installation guide for instructions: https://docs.anaconda.com/miniconda/